edlovesjava/edlovesjava.github.io/_posts/2014-12-20-expand-the-ionic-example.md

  * [as a developer I would like to use multiple files for javascript and templates][multiplefiles]
  * [as a developer I wish to use the angluar router so I can add additional routes for more advanced interactions][userouting]
  * [as a user I wish to rename a project][renameproject]
- * as a user I wish to remove a project and its tasks
+ * [as a user I wish to remove a project and its tasks][removeproject]
+ * [as a user I wish to show the completed tasks with a strikethrough][showstrikethrough]
+ * [as a user I wish to see tasks in order of most recently added][ordertasks]
- * as a user I wish to see tasks in order of most recently added
+ * [as a user I wish to see tasks in order of most recently added (improved)][ordertasksbetter]
- * as a user I wish to hide the tasks that are done
+ * as a user I wish to strike through the tasks that are done

 Additional ambitious stories:

  * as a user I wish to persist users data on the cloud so It can be shared with other apps and devices